 Tenants: Applicants are prohibited from evicting existing tenants to apply for assistance.
 Any applicant found to have evicted a tenant to participate in the Program will be ineligible for assistance and is responsible for any damages sustained by the evicted tenant, including, but not limited to any relocation costs.
 Applicants will be required to affirm in their application whether there was a tenant on the date of the storm.
-Any applicant who had a tenant in residence will be referred to the Relocation Unit for follow up Uniform Relocation Act and Stafford Act 414 compliance.
-(See VIHFA's Administrative Guide's Relocation Policy for additional information and requirements.)
+Any applicant who had a tenant in residence will be required to conform to all tenant relocation and Uniform Relocation Act requirements related to notice.
+The program will assume costs related to temporary or permanent relocation.
+(See also VIHFA's Administrative Guide's Relocation Policy for additional information and requirements.)
 Eligible owner occupants can receive assistance for both units as long as they occupy one unit.